dyuk01/blog/_posts/2024-06-21-KthLargestElementInAnArray.markdown

 ![alt text](/blog/public/img/KthLargestElementInAnArray.png)

 ## Approach
 The goal is to find the kth maximum array from the list.
-This can be done with a heap, which naturally stores minimum value at the top(min-heap).
+Without using any kind of sorting, we can solve this problem with heap which naturally stores minimum value at the top(min-heap).

 1. Initialize heap
 2. Store the integers in the list as negative integers